Damasy/Bayt.com-frontend-assessment/README.md

 - Feel free to mock your own data sources
 - Push your code to Github and share with us the link.

+### Solution built on 2 main billars.
+1- A calss with interfaces and models to build the Widget model.
+`src/models/index.ts`
+2- A widget factory to build the most final widget object ready for rendering.
+`src/services/Widget-factory.ts`

+### Note:
+`src/init.ts`, is the main config file where you can manipulate your widgets before rendering.

 ## Available Scripts

 In the project directory, you can run: